Mumps Health Advisories

 School Nurses and school health staff are encouraged to review infectious disease guidelines and checklists to ensure that you understand Ebola, how it is transmitted and what precautions are necessary to protect the public and health care providers.
 It is critical that all members of the health care team have appropriate knowledge, education and personal protective equipment to ensure safety and effectively provide care to patients.

-Visit the Centers for Disease Control and Prevention’s Ebola page for the most current updates and guidance.
+Centers for Disease Control and Prevention’s Ebola page for the most current updates and guidance.

 Available for your information are several documents regarding Ebola Virus Disease (EVD) developed by The Georgia Department of Public Health.
 The document below for Georgia nurses(including school nurses) reviews what signs and symptoms to watch for and what precautions need to be taken.